Table of Contents

 There are many distractions in meetings and 1:1 conversations these days - your cell phone pings, an email arrives on your laptop, or you simply notice people moving around the office.
 But staying present and focused in the conversation is a vital part of active listening.

-You can’t really understand what someone is saying unless you pay full attention - and they probably won’t feel comfortable opening up fully to someone who is only halfway there.
+You can’t understand what someone is saying unless you pay full attention - and they probably won’t feel comfortable opening up fully to someone who is only halfway there.

-2. Don’t Interrupt
+2. Don’t interrupt

 It sounds simple, but it’s hard for many people to do - good listening means not talking over someone or interrupting them.
 Giving the other person the chance to speak their thoughts fully without jumping in to offer your own is a sign of respect.

 Interrupting is also a sign that you have been thinking about what you’re going to say next instead of simply taking in what the other person is saying.
 That is the opposite of active listening since you’re not giving them your undivided attention.

-3. Notice Non-Verbal Clues
+3. Notice non-verbal clues

-Paying attention to both verbal and non-verbal cues, like someone setting their jaw in anger or shrinking away from a subject physically, will help you develop a deeper understanding of what they’re feeling and anything they may want to communicate but are unsure how to tackle it.
+Paying attention to verbal and non-verbal cues, like someone setting their jaw in anger or shrinking away from a subject physically, will help you develop a deeper understanding of what they’re feeling and anything they may want to communicate but are unsure how to tackle it.

 It can also help you to be kind to someone who has less experience than you in the subject you’re discussing, and that empathy will make them feel more comfortable being open with you.

-That can be done by repeating the key points of their conversation back to them so they know you understand, and then they can correct you if your impression of what they said was inaccurate.
+That can be done by repeating the key points of their conversation back to them, so they know you understand, and then they can correct you if your impression of what they said was inaccurate.
 It’s important not to get defensive here if you misunderstood them - that’s just what this clarification is for, so you both get on the same page.

 It takes time and careful practice to get better at active listening, but the benefits in your career and your personal life will be well worth it.
-It’s just one of the ways of improving your communications skills, no matter what role or industry you’re in, that will make you advance further in your career and also benefit everyone around you.
+It’s just one of the ways of improving your communications skills, no matter what role or industry you’re in, that will make you advance further in your career and benefit everyone around you.